 Exemptions and tax reductions

-- Exemption of dividends and capital gains: These incomes are often exempt from tax, under certain conditions (local tax rate of at least 10%, a stake of at least 5%, or the value of the shares being more than 20 million euros).
+- Exemption of dividends and capital gains: These are often fully exempt from tax, provided certain conditions are met — such as a local tax rate of at least 10%, a stake of at least 5%, or an investment value exceeding €20 million.

 Indirect taxation of ETVEs